 “These are in-depth conversations about gender identity,” Stephanie Lehmann-Kannt, a pediatric endocrinologist at Saarland University Hospital in Homburg, told Stars and Stripes.
 “It is not enough that the patient says, ‘I’d like to be a girl,’ and receives puberty blockers,” she said.

-Germany requires individuals who wish to transition to complete at least 12 counseling sessions before starting on hormones, since both testosterone and estrogen treatments can lead to long-term negative effects on fertility, Lehmann-Kannt told Stars and Stripes.
+Germany mandates those wishing to transition to complete 12 or more counseling sessions before starting on hormones, since both testosterone and estrogen treatments can lead to long-term negative effects on fertility, Lehmann-Kannt told Stars and Stripes.

-She rejected patient inquiries from two American military families sometime in the last two years, citing her long waitlist and lack of ability to provide long-term care for the patients, according to Stars and Stripes.
+She has turned down patients from two American military families in the last couple of years, citing a busy practice and inability to provide long-term care for the patients, according to Stars and Stripes.

 The U.S. has one of the world’s most relaxed transgender treatment regulations, according to a study by Do No Harm.
 Most European countries have implemented greater hurdles to accessing puberty blockers, cross-sex hormones and sex change operations, determining that most or all treatments available are experimental.